-Qualification Accreditation Number(QAN) 603/6001/X Qualification review date 30 th June 2023 Guided Learning Hours(GLH) Minimum 396 hours Total Qualification Time(TQT) 620 hours RQF level Level 3 Qualification credit value 62 credits Minimum credits at/above level 42 credits Assessment requirements Portfolio of Evidence, Multiple Choice Examination Two units within this qualification are assessed by externally assessed Multiple Choice Question (MCQ) examination.
+Qualification Accreditation Number(QAN) 603/6001/X Qualification review date 30 th June 2026 Guided Learning Hours(GLH) Minimum 396 hours Total Qualification Time(TQT) 620 hours RQF level Level 3 Qualification credit value 62 credits Minimum credits at/above level 42 credits Assessment requirements Portfolio of Evidence, Multiple Choice Examination The units "A/617/1178 Anatomy and Physiology for Exercise" and "Y/617/1186 Applied Anatomy and Physiology" are assessed by externally assessed Multiple Choice Question (MCQ) examination.
 Centres will find documentation on how to deliver MCQ examinations on the QuartzWeb portal.
-The units assessed by MCQ are: A/617/1178 Anatomy and Physiologyfor Exercise Y/617/1186 Applied Anatomy and Physiology The pass mark for both exams is $28/40 = 70\%$.
+The MCQ tests consist of 40 questions.
+The learner must achieve a score of 28/40 to achieve a pass.
+This equates to 70%.
+The learner will have 60 minutes to complete the test.
 Remaining units are internally assessed and internally quality assured by Centre staff and externally quality assured by Innovate Awarding External Quality Advisors (EQAs).
 Aims and objectives ofthe qualification The objective of this qualification is to provide learners with the skills and knowledge to engage, facilitate, educate and support clients in the gym environment.
 This qualification further develops learners' knowledge and skills to pursue a career as a personal trainer.
 Focusing on key areas such as: coaching clients towards their health and fitness goals through the planning and delivery of creative and personalised exercise programmes and instruction, nutritional advice and overall lifestyle management.